You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 The single beep will also sound if your pump needs to be replaced within 90 days.
 Call your doctor.

 If you hear a two-tone alarm, call your doctor immediately.

 This alarm sounds when the medication is no longer flowing.
 The pump may be empty, need replacement, or have another problem.
-A sudden stopping of ITB therapy with Lioresal® Intrathecal leads to baclofen withdrawal and a medical emergency, so act quickly.
+A sudden stopping of TDD therapy leads to prescribed medication withdrawal and a medical emergency, so act quickly.

 The pump’s alarms may be quieter than the sample on your computer.

 At a refill visit, ask the clinician to temporarily program your pump to sound the alarm so you will know what it sounds like.